7th Queen's Own Hussars: Wars of the 19th century

 In 1807, the regiment was designated as Hussars and retitled 7th (The Queen's Own) Regiment of (Light) Dragoons (Hussars).
-Sent to Corunna in October 1808 to support Sir John Moore's retreat, they fought at the Battle of Sahagún on 21 December 1808 and Benavente on 29th.
+Sent to Corunna in October 1808 to support Sir John Moore's retreat, they fought at the Battle of Sahagún on 21 December 1808 and the Battle of Benavente on 29th.
 Part of the Queen's Own was shipped home in the Dispatch, which was wrecked just south of the Lizard on 22 January 1809; 104 men were lost from the regiment, only seven in total were saved.

-The unit returned to the Peninsula in August 1813 and made several charges at the February 1814 Battle of Orthes, Wellington reporting that the 7th Hussars distinguished themselves on this occasion and made many prisoners.
+The unit returned to the Peninsula in August 1813 and made several charges at the February 1814 Battle of Orthez, Wellington reporting that the 7th Hussars distinguished themselves on this occasion and made many prisoners.

 In March 1814, the unit moved to Brighton, where it was used to put down rioting caused by the imposition of the Corn Laws.
 When Napoleon was restored in 1815, the regiment returned to the Netherlands; during the rearguard action at Genappe on 17 June, Lord Uxbridge ordered it to attack French lancers under Colonel Jean Baptiste Joseph Sourd.
 The following day, at the Battle of Waterloo, the regiment was held in reserve until the evening, but then again undertook a series of charges.
 Standish O'Grady, then a lieutenant in the 7th Hussars, wrote to his father:

 "We charged twelve or fourteen times, and once cut off a squadron of cuirassiers, every man of whom we killed on the spot except the two officers and one Marshal de Logis, whom I sent to the rear".